 Finding a person of interest from the Investigation task

-To quickly find a person of interest, you can perform an investigation in Security Center SaaS using natural language search criteria and additional filters.
-The investigation information can then be reviewed and used to build a timeline of events including where the person went, who they interacted with, and what happened before or after an incident.
+To quickly find a person of interest, you can perform an investigation in Security Center SaaS using natural language search criteria and additional intelligent search filters.
+The investigation information can then be reviewed and used to build a timeline of events including movements, interactions, and what happened before or after an incident.

 Before you begin